WakiMak/trentent.github.io-forked/_posts/2018-04-09-group-policy-monolithic-vs-functional-design-and-performance-evaluation.md

                                                                                 </div>

                                                                                 <p>
-                                                                                  Citrix Provisioning Services has a feature within the "Provisioning Services Console" that allows you to stop/restart/start the streaming service on another server: &nbsp; This feature worked with Server 2008R2 but with 2012R2 and greater it stopped working.Â CitrixÂ partially identified the issue here: &nbsp; I was exploring starting and stopping the streaming service on other PVS [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+                                                                                  Citrix Provisioning Services has a feature within the "Provisioning Services Console" that allows you to stop/restart/start the streaming service on another server: &nbsp; This feature worked with Server 2008R2 but with 2012R2 and greater it stopped working.
+Citrix partially identified the issue here: &nbsp; I was exploring starting and stopping the streaming service on other PVS [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                                                                   <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->